 The fresh grapes are destemmed and fermented at low temperature in order to preserve the fruity aromas and flavours.
 The cap is managed through light punch downs which are carried out daily.

-Ageing: both the malolactic fermentation and the refinement are carried out in 70 years old concrete tanks without any stabilization or fining.
+Ageing: both the malolactic fermentation and the refinement are carried out in 70 years old concrete tanks.
 The wine is bottled at the end of the spring so that it spends a couple of months in bottle before being released in autumn.